rpeszek/my-blogs/posts/2022-10-20-emirical-programming.md

 Their response is something I still contemplate:  "We do not go through such steps, we just assume it will work".
 For me it was a learning experience I still think about, I realized that developers non only create code differently, but also very differently consume it.

 Returning to Bob, he is a pragmatists.
 Notice that Bob has stratified all contexts he assumed relevant to Alice's finding: production issue, failing test, and theoretical.
 To Bob, a logical issue in code are just a part of life.
 He will not lose much sleep over it.
-"It has bugs, it is called software."
+"It has bugs, it's called software."
 This empirical mindset, in some ways, is healthier[^rnt].
 However, proper empirical reasoning should not dismiss theoretical concerns.
-It is hard to assess impact of some bugs (e.g. race conditions) using testing.
+It is hard to assess impact of some bugs (e.g. race conditions) using testing or other forms of observations.

 [^rnt]: I have discussed RNT (..) in my previous post.

 Carol response suggest an empirical mindset as well.
 Carol has generalized previous observations of a working product and that generalization overrides Alice's warning bells.
 Going from specific to general is what empirical process is about.
 However, proper empirical reasoning will question, even invalidate, previous "hypothesis" if new evidence provides reasons for doing so.